SimFerrer/symfony/README.md

 Additionally, the library staff requires an administration interface to manage books and their statuses.

 This project is built using Symfony 7.2 and includes functionality for both public catalog access and administrative management.
+The project is made in two parts:
+- The templating part with the render twig
+- And a rest api with jwt token authentication
 ---

 ## Features